 The Framingham State University Special Collections collects rare books via purchase and donations in a number of subject areas.
 The Special Collections will accept donations of rare books, particularly if they fit into the major areas of collecting with which it has a strength:

-books written by graduates of Framingham State University
+books written by and about graduates of Framingham State University

 books documenting the history of education, in particular the history of normal schools